-Driver distractions or inattentive driving play a part in one out of every four motor vehicle crashes.
-That is more than 1.5 million collisions a year and 4,300 crashes daily, according to the National Highway Traffic Safety Administration.
+Driver distractions or inattentive driving play a part in roughly one out of every four motor vehicle crashes.
+According to the National Highway Traffic Safety Administration's latest data, dated 2016, 3,450 people were killed in distraction-affected crashes.
 Text messaging, changing radio stations, even turning around to talk to passengers can prove deadly.

 While cellphones and text messaging cause the most accidents, drivers are also distracted by using PDAs, laptops and navigational aids while driving.
 Other drivers create a potential hazard because they eat, drink, read, write or groom themselves when their full attention should be on the road in front of them.